NASA to Share Details of New Perseverance Mars Rover Finding - NASA

-NASA will host a media teleconference at 11 a.m.
-EDT Wednesday, Sept.
-10, to discuss the analysis of a rock sampled by the agency’s Perseverance Mars rover last year, which is the subject of a forthcoming science paper.
+NASA will host a news conference at 11 a.m.
+EDT Wednesday, to discuss the analysis of a rock sampled by the agency’s Perseverance Mars rover last year, which is the subject of a forthcoming science paper.
+The agency previously announced this event as a teleconference.

+Watch the news conference on NASA’s YouTube channel and the agency’s website.
+Learn how to watch NASA content through a variety of platforms, including social media.

 The sample, called “Sapphire Canyon,” was collected in July 2024 from a set of rocky outcrops on the edges of Neretva Vallis, a river valley carved by water rushing into Jezero Crater long ago.